paceval/paceval/new projects/Relational Core Identity/README.md

 ## How to Use the Prompt Simulation (Demo Version)

 1. Go to [chat.openai.com](https://chat.openai.com)
-2. Start a new GPT-4 conversation
+2. Start a new GPT conversation
 3. Copy and paste the prompt below into the chat window
 4. Begin interacting – the assistant will now respond with a **relational mindset**